 For the Hipsters and health conscious we have the amazing Noa Bake House.

 They describe the place as an Artisan sourdough bakery.

 You can watch the staff baking the bread and making cakes and pastries.
 The sandwiches are filled with local Manx produce and the coffee is fantastic.

 Come out of the left side of the sea terminal walking towards all the bus shelters.
 Once at the buses, cross the road and you should see it on the other side of a little green park on a small through road that leads to town.

 If you are on your bike you can park it on the pavement opposite the buses.

-Strang Stores: For the best breakfast baps on the island follow the course to Union Mills and take the right turn just before the Spar shop.
+Strang Stores: For the best breakfast baps on the island follow the TT course to Union Mills and then take the right turn just before the Spar shop.
 Follow it all the way up to the roundabout which you want to go straight over and you will find a small local shop immediately on your left.

 It gets very busy but is well worth the effort.
 One of their Manx sausage and egg baps will keep you going all day and unlike some places, the prices don’t go up for TT.

 Many of the viewing spots are only accessible via the TT course.
-This means that you need to get to it before roads close and you are stuck in the place until roads open again at the end of racing.
+This means that you need to get to it before roads close and you are stuck in the same place until roads open again at the end of racing.

 I don’t like that, I like to be able to move location should I want to.
 For example, I will often start at the Quarterbridge but once the first race finishes head to another spot.